 William R. Muehlberger Field Geology Scholarship Fund

-Bill’s career went beyond the continents and hemispheres of Earth when he began teaching geology to astronauts from 1964 through 2005.
-Most notably, he was the Principal Investigator for the Apollo 16-17 Field Geology Experiment Team which had the responsibility of laying out the traverses for the missions, training astronauts in field work, offering advice from mission control while the astronauts were on the Moon, and writing a report summarizing what they had learned.
-Bill was a Co-Investigator of the Earth Observations team for Skylab and the Apollo-Soyuz Missions.
-In addition, he briefed each Shuttle crew on tectonic features they would see and photograph from orbit, contributing to a worldwide image database.
+Bill’s expertise and endless curiosity led him beyond the Earth.
+From 1964 through 2005 he taught geology to astronauts who would be the first humans to touch the surface of the moon.
+Most notably, he was the Principal Investigator for the Apollo 16-17 Field Geology Experiment Team, which had the responsibility of laying out the traverses for the moon missions, training astronauts to do field work- literally bringing home pieces of the moon-, advising mission control while the astronauts were on the Moon, and writing the report summarizing what the Apollo crew learned.
+He was Co-Investigator of the Earth Observations team for the Skylab and the Apollo-Soyuz Missions.
+He briefed each Shuttle crew on the tectonic features they would see and photograph, from orbit, for a worldwide image database.

 Material for this story was provided by Patricia Wood Dickerson, Ph.D. and Marc Airhart both of the Jackson School of Geosciences.